omar-polo/libphos/README.md

 ## Non-goals

-- everything that's not the Gemini protocol (not even text/gemini)
+- everything that's not the Gemini protocol
 - extensions of any kind (should I even mention this?)

+## Maybes

+- bundle telescope incremental text/gemini parser too?

 ## TLS